 Office: 814-262-7392 Ext.
 4302

-Assistive technology services are provided to support the 35 school districts, Appalachia Intermediate Unit 8 programs, and Early Intervention (Birth-3) in the four-county IU8 area by providing the following support: receiving district referrals for students that may be in need of assistive technology services or devices; providing an assessment of a child's needs for assistive technology.
+Assistive technology services are provided to support the 35 school districts, Appalachia Intermediate Unit 8 programs, and Early Intervention (Birth-3) in the four county IU8 area by providing the following support: receiving district referrals for students that may be in need of assistive technology services or devices; providing an assessment of a child's needs for assistive technology.
 A consultant supports the team by providing the appropriate framework and guidance while recommending possible strategies/devices for a trial and/or implementation.
 A consultant may provide assistance in securing devices to be used on a trial basis as well as providing training and guidance for operation and implementation of devices and strategies.
 A consultant provides support for the students, teachers, parents, paraeducators, and administrators while using these devices on loan.
-This support includes, but is not limited to, training, troubleshooting, acquiring equipment, repairing equipment, and providing resources.
-Assistance in IEP development and implementation of goals, objectives, specially designed instruction, support for school personnel (including administration).
-Information may be provided for families, students, paraeducators, daycare providers, and therapists are also provided and/or organized by the assistive technology consultant.
+Information provided by the consultant may be utilized during IEP development and for implementation of goals, objectives, specially designed instruction, and support for school personnel (including administration).
+Information may be provided for families, students, paraeducators, day care providers and therapists to ensure appropriate implementation and generalization of AT utilization.

 Contact: Andrea Zern